ewjay/fapiwiki/FAPI_Meeting_Notes_2018-08-01.rst

 We are starting new Sub-group, SG Data Schema.
 Anoop will lead it.
 In the last week's call, Anoop explained possible approaches, e.g., taking DDA and combining it with UK Open Banking etc. Regional differences need to be evaluated.

 It was also pointed out that investment trading part is pretty thin in both DDA and UK Open Banking.
-Considering retirement investment forms a good part of a person's portfolio, unable to deal with it effectively from Personal Finance Management software or Intelligent Finacial Agent is suboptimal that we need to cover them.
+Considering retirement investment forms a good chunk of a person's portfolio, unable to deal with it effectively from Personal Finance Management software or Intelligent Finacial Agent is suboptimal that we need to cover them.

-In the Open Banking seminar in Tokyo last week, Nat was approached by several banks that they are interested in working on the schema so there probably is a sizable potential participants slate in Tokyo as well.
-Starting with NY/London/Tokyo slate for the internationalization probably is a good start.
+In the Open Banking seminar in Tokyo last week, Nat was approached by several banks that they are interested in working on the schema, so there probably is a sizable potential participants slate in Tokyo as well.
+Starting with NY/London/Tokyo slate for the internationalization, while not sufficient, probably is a good start.

+The scope initially is to identify the difference between DDA and Open Banking, to examine the investment banking schema that will allow the stock trading.

 Implementer's Draft (Nat)
 ===========================